jpwhalley/GMS_Stats_Course/4_Introduction_to_GWAS/GWAS_analysis_practical/GWAS_analysis_practical (plink version).md

 When we analyze real data, we won’t always have the files in VCF.
 Instead, a variety of other formats are used - in particular, binary formats are often used for efficiency reasons.
 PLINK can read in many of these file formats.

 In our example we gave plink two files, snp-example.vcf and snp-example.samples.
 If you look at the snp-example.samples in a text editor, you will see a list of sample names (“sample1”, “sample2”, etc), followed by a few numbers.
 The first number is the case-control status of the sample (1 means unaffected, 2 means affected), the second is the the sex of the sample (1 means male, 2 means female).
-The other file, snp-example.vcf, is in the VCF format that we saw in the Public Resources lecture, and contains the genotypes for each sample.
-You can look at the file in a text editor, but you might find it hard to read.
+The other file, snp-example.vcf, is in the famous [VCF format](https://samtools.github.io/hts-specs/VCFv4.2.pdf) that is widely used for sharing genetics data, and contains the genotypes for each sample.
+You can look at the file in a text editor, though you might find it hard to read.

 We can use PLINK to convert these files to plink's native format.
 This is a binary format called BED: